Not your typical Ooey Gooey Cake, but orange creamsicle. So yummy and easy to make. This dessert is loved by my family.

 1 8 ounce package cream cheese, room temperature

 1/2 teaspoon orange extract

 1 16 ounce package powdered sugar

 Combine the cake mix, egg and one stick of melted butter and mix well with an electric mixer.
 Pat the mixture into the bottom of a lightly sprayed 13 by 9-inch baking pan.
 I used a tablespoon, to flatten out the bottom layer, at home.
 I use the bottom of a measuring cup.

 In a large bowl, beat the cream cheese until smooth.
 Add the eggs, vanilla, orange extract and one stick of melted butter and blend together.
 Add powdered sugar and mix well.
 Pour over the bottom layer and spread it out evenly.
-Bake 40 – 50 minutes.
+Preheat oven to 350 degrees and bake 40 – 50 minutes.
 Do not over bake or your cake will be dry.
 The cake should be a little jiggly so it’s gooey inside.
 Enjoy!

 I grew up eating this jello salad as a child in the late 1960’s.
 My Mom made this salad a lot.
 This is definitely a 60’s retro recipe.
 Back in the day, meals, especially holiday meals had jello salads on the table.
 I usually do not like fruit in jello but since it’s crushed pineapple and mandarin oranges, I do make the exception here.
 You will find this orange jello salad tangy, light and refreshing.
 Enjoy this blast from the past.